Our Solution & Technology

-SensPD has developed a revolutionary and patent-pending system to objectively detect autism at a very early developmental stage, based on a physiological marker.
+SensPD develops an objective way to detect autism at a very early developmental stage, based on a physiological marker.
 We use Oto-Acoustic-Emission (OAE) devices, used in every hospital in the western world to screen for hearing issues.
 We take them to the next level with IP protected changes to measure the sensory perception system performance and thus detect autism.

 Our solution is: objective, model based, non-invasive (it is like a hearing test), we believe can be measured after birth, easy and simple it only take a few minutes and cost effective.